Latest posts

 A natural-language question traced through three semantic hops - filter, join, aggregate - to produce a grounded answer.

-Multi-Hop Query Understanding: The New Frontier of BI
+Multi-Hop Query Understanding: The Deterministic Compiler Approach

 Multi-hop queries are where LLMs and traditional BI both fail silently.
 See why joins, cardinality, and ambiguous paths break text-to-SQL, and how a semantic execution layer makes multi-hop deterministic.